 The only problem is that fresh tomatoes need to be peeled to be used in place of canned or you’ll end up with little bits of peel throughout your dish.
 So how do you quickly peel a whole bunch of tomatoes?

-Making lasagna for a big crowd, I needed to peel the bin of tomatoes at the top of this article.
+Making lasagna for a big crowd, I needed to peel this bin of tomatoes.
 I needed 4 cans worth of diced tomatoes, or 8 cups.

 With the technique that my Aunt Martha had taught me as a child, which I modified to use a lot less water, I had them peeled and diced in 12 minutes flat (yes, I timed it just for this article).
 I used this technique frequently while cruising.